Updated: August 8, 2024

 The first date a warrant can be filed is different depending on the situation:

-• If there is no right to a hearing concerning the demand for payment, the day would be the day after the payment demand letter specifies.
+• If there is no right to a hearing, the deadline starts the day after the payment demand letter states.

 • If there is a right to a hearing, it would be the first day after the deadline to request a hearing.